 Now, the company is accused of causing the delays itself.

 HOA Problem Solutions "is intentionally impeding the judicial process by submitting false bids'' in order to scuttle foreclosure sales and keep collecting rent on the house, Monique Parker, an attorney for Quail Ridge Villas, alleged in a lawsuit filed in Pasco circuit court.

-Many other associations have had similar experiences with the firm, Clearwater attorney Brandon Mullis said.
+Many other associations have had similar experiences with the company, Clearwater attorney Brandon Mullis said.
 He accuses HOA Problem Solutions of an "ongoing scam'' that hurts not only the associations but also the homeowners, renters and honest bidders in foreclosure auctions.

 "If what they're doing isn't illegal, it should be,'' he said.